 Before I was a dad, I was more of a one-job-at-a-time kind of a guy.
 Once our little dude arrived, though, there was more to do and less time to do it in.

-In the four years I've been a dad, I have learned to simultaneously balance an array of competing, ever-shifting priorities.
+In the time I've been a dad, I have learned to simultaneously balance an array of competing, ever-shifting priorities.
 And though women may be genetically disposed to working this way, it doesn't mean they should have sole ownership of this approach.